Dynamic Curing and Network Design in SIS Epidemic Processes: Introduction

 \subsection{Outline}

 The remainder of the paper is organized as follows.
 In Section~\ref{pre.sec} we introduce notations and the considered epidemic model.
 In Section~\ref{form.sec} we propose the considered policies and corresponding optimization problems.
 In Section~\ref{algo.sec} we propose algorithms for calculating crusades for the CURE policy and its provably fair counterpart.
 Section~\ref{design.sec} presents algorithms for the edge weight reduction problems with and without targeted curing policies.
-Section~\ref{concl.sec} summarizes the presented results, and discuss open problems.
+Section~\ref{exper.sec} shows the effectiveness of the proposed algorithms by numerical simulations using real network data.
+Section~\ref{concl.sec} summarizes the presented results, and discusses open problems.